Vancity-Computational-Design/resources/readme.md

 ### Javascript General

 ### Javascript - 3JS
-3JS is a open source library for rendering
+3JS is a opensource library for rendering 3D objects on in the browser (https://threejs.org/)

-⚡ 3JS - A opensource 3D rendering Library (https://threejs.org/)
+🚀 - A curated list of Examples (https://threejs.org/examples/)

 ## Optimization and AI